ShaunakSen/Principles-of-Machine-Learning/readme.txt

 algorithm in it.
 Each email that comes in has to be evaluated as to whether or not it’s spam.
 Credit defaults: right, whether or not you get a loan depends on whether the bank predicts that you’re going to default on your loan, yes or no.

+Loss functions for classification:

+how do we measure classification error?

+one very very simple way to do it is to use just a fraction of times our predictions are wrong.
+So just the fraction of times the sign of f(x) is not equal to the truth y, and I can write it like [img:pic1].
+The issue with this particular way of measuring classification error is that if you want to try to minimize this, you could run into a lot of trouble because it’s computationally hard to minimize this thing.
+So let’s give you the geometric picture here: the decision boundary is this line right here, and f being positive is here and f being negative is here, and the red points are all misclassified.[img:pic1]

+Okay so over here[img: pic2], on the right either f is positive and y is also positive, so y-f is positive, or they’re both negative so the product is positive again.
+And then over here on the left, we have cases where the sign of f is different from y, so the product is negative.
+And then the ones I suffer a penalty for are all these guys over there.

+Now
+this function tells us what kind of penalty we’re going to issue for being wrong.
+Okay so right now, if y times f is positive, it means we got it right and we lose 0 points.
+And if we get it wrong, the point is on the wrong side and so we lose one point.
+Now I’m just going to write this function another way which is like this, okay, so we lose one point if y-f is less than 0, and otherwise we lose no points.
+And this is the classic 0-1 loss.
+It just tells you whether your classifier is right or wrong.
+And then this thing is called a loss function, and there are other loss functions too, and this one’s nice because – but it’s problematic because it’s not smooth, and we have issues with things that are not smooth in machine learning.[img: pic3]

+these points over here are the ones that are very wrong, because they’re on the wrong side of the decision boundary, but they’re really far away from it too.
+And these points are wrong, but they’re not as bad; they’re on the wrong side of the decision boundary but they’re pretty close to it.
+And then we’ll say these points are sort of correct, and we’ll say these points are very correct.[img: pic3]

+And what we’ll really like to have are loss functions that don’t penalize the very correct ones, but the penalty gets worse and worse as you go to the left.
+But maybe we can use some other loss function, something that – you know, maybe we get a small penalty for being sort of correct and then a bigger penalty for being sort of wrong and then a huge penalty for being very wrong. [img: pic5]

+Okay so start here: the misclassification error is the fraction of times that the sign of f is not equal to the truth y that’s this.
+I can rewrite it this way, okay, the number of times y times f is less than 0.
+And then we’ll upper-bound this by these loss functions.
+Okay, so then what is a good way to try to reduce the misclassification error which is that guy?
+Well you could just try to minimize the average loss.
+So if you had a choice of functions f, you could try to choose f to minimize this thing, which hopefully would also minimize this but in a computationally easier way.[img:pic6]